metanoiamindsmedia-dev/sapphire/docs/INSTALLATION.md

 ## Optional: TTS, STT, wakeword

-Enable these in Sapphire Settings after you install.
+Enable these in Sapphire Settings after you install, then restart app.

 ```bash
 # TTS (Kokoro)